wagjamin/inkfuse/README.md

 - `runtime`:
 - `sotrage`: Backing storage engine containing relations of certain types.
 A table is effectively a collection of vectors containing raw data.
 This part of InkFuse probably received the least amount of love.
 It's all about being functional.

+## Configuring Inkfuse
+Inkfuse comes with the following CMake settings that can be configured:
+- `WITH_COVERAGE: Bool`: Should the build have coverage information attached?
+Default `OFF`.
+- `JIT_CLANG_11: Bool`: Should the default `clang-11` be used to compile generated code?
+If `OFF`, then the compiler is read at runtime from the `CUSTOM_JIT` env variable.
+Default `ON`.

+Inkfuse also listens to the following environment variables:
+- `CUSTOM_JIT`: If `JIT_CLANG_11` is set to `OFF`, then this flag controls which C compiler to use.

 ## Contributing